tildeman/GDBrowserWithTypes/README.md

 These are the "new" templates that are made to replace the contents in `/html`, notably those about levels and profiles.

 The original version of GDBrowser uses raw HTML files for webpages.
 While the resulting code does work (kinda), it is very prone to errors and bugs that may affect quality of usage.
 Some of their limitations are:
 - Most of these HTML files did not include a `<!DOCTYPE html>`, which meant browsers interpreted those pages in a special mode called "Quirks mode".
 This was how webpages were displayed back in ancient browsers (Netscape Navigator 4 & Internet Explorer 5, as some examples).
-When these pages are displayed under "No-quirks mode" (or "Standards mode", as this is how browsers display standards-compliant HTML5/CSS3), some of the properties (like `height`) work differently, breaking the page.
+When these pages are displayed under "No-quirks mode" (or "Standards mode", as this is how browsers display standards-compliant HTML5/CSS3), some of the HTML/CSS properties (like `height`) work differently, breaking the page.
 - They didn't conform to the HTML standard.
 Images still used the `height` property incorrectly, and `<script>` tags included the unnecessary `type` attribute `text/javascript` for non-ES scripts.
 - Some of them could not retrieve values on their own and require server-side processing.
-This meant taking the raw HTML, fill out all of the placeholder values, and then putting it on display.
+This meant taking the raw HTML, filling out all of the placeholder values, and then putting it on display.
 This resulted in awful glitches when those properties are nonexistent (See the info tab in [GDBrowser's page on Project J](https://gdbrowser.com/1908735)).

 These templates (written in [Pug](https://pugjs.org)) are designed to address those limitations by doing the following:
 - Conform as much as possible to the HTML standards and Pug styling guidelines.